 - Meeting the long-term needs of our customers and community

 - Ensuring we provide the level of service expected by customers

-Bellevue Utilities has a $321.8 million budget to cover operating expenses over the next two years.
-Utility services are funded through rates.
-The graph below show the drivers of utility costs for the next two years, broken down by cost area.
+Bellevue Utilities has a $378.1 million budget to cover operating expenses over the next two years.
+The graph below shows the drivers of utility costs for the next two years, broken down by cost area.

 What's included in these cost areas?

-- Costs to external agencies (shown in red): These are payments for wholesale water supply and wastewater treatment, the taxes we pay as a business and costs for support services from other city departments.
+- Costs to external agencies (shown in yellow): These are payments for wholesale water supply and wastewater treatment, the taxes we pay as a business, and costs for support services from other City of Bellevue departments.
 Cost increases in these areas are outside of our control.

-This table shows the rate impact over the next two years broken down by cost driver for the typical single-family bill.
-Learn more about water, wastewater and stormwater service costs.
+The table below shows the rate impact over the next two years broken down by cost driver for the typical single-family bill.
+Learn more utilities service costs.